Artwork’s Title: The Highest Valley

 This painting is a part of a process where I´m working with mountains and rocks.
 In this particular painting there is hardly any air perspective and big cliffs in the background have somewhat similar shapes as smaller stones in the foreground.
 That gives the painting a slightly ambiguous perspective.
 But there is a snowy landscape in the background that clearly is on above everything and a valley with a stream that leads from that snow-clad massif.
 I like the combination of chaotic rocks and fluffy clouds.
 To me the snowy tops seems like a desirable destination.
 The foreground is hard to get through.
 As all my recent paintings it represents some kind of wilderness, but a wild nature that is a cultural product made up by a human.

-On June 2022 you are going to present your new group exhibition, “Outside-In”, at Coulisse Gallery in Stockholm curated by Jeanette Gunnarsson; what is about your new paintings at that show?
+In June 2022, you are going to present your new group exhibition, “Outside-In”, at Coulisse Gallery in Stockholm curated by Jeanette Gunnarsson; what is about your new paintings at that show?

 The paintings shown at the exhibition are all large size paintings in portrait format.
 That kind of format stresses the higness of the mountains.
 They all have a kind of shallow perspective that makes things in the background appear almost as close as things in the foreground.
 I feel there is some resemblance with Chinese landscape paintings and landscapes in medieval European paintings, and northern European renaissance paintings.
 There is also something fantasy-like about them, but I would not let dragons and unicorns enter the paintings.
 You see no animals at all, actually.
 I think of my mountains as places that could exist, somewhere, but I don´t want to completely forget that it is paint on a surface.
 I have heard that my work looks digital, but I am very analog-oriented.
 I like to work big with physical materials.